randees/SimpleStepFlutter-Clean/RENDER_DEPLOYMENT_GUIDE.md

 - Verify API endpoints are accessible
 - Confirm environment variables are set correctly

+### Environment Variable Issues

+- Make sure all required environment variables are set in Render
+- Check server logs for "Config API request" messages
+- Verify the `/api/config` endpoint returns the expected JSON

 ## Files Created by Build Script

 The build script creates these files in `build/web/`: